wyattevers613/Getting-All-The-Imports-Tool/README.md

 ## Other Tool Usage

-- Non-integrated tools can be ran by navigating to the Other Tools folder
+- Non-integrated tools can be ran by navigating to the Final_Tools folder